Mintbase/Grants-Program/applications/25thAprilNFTs_bloq4u_crowdclass.md

 To be able to mass-disseminate our collections, allow for an easy onboarding from non-web3 natives, and not require future users the prerequisite to holding crypto or any web3 wallet, the **consortium Bloq4U-Crowdclass** was formed.
 We aim to create the necessary integrations that will allow for (1) a Fiat-to-mint store, (2) a Token-gated content app, and (3) a technical integration between Crowdclass and Mintbase Platforms.
 We will include these tech improvements and development in the white-label NFT platform that we will place at the Commission's display to commemorate the 50th anniversary of the 25th of April.
 For 2023, the 49th  anniversary, we will dedicate ourselves to building and delivering (1) and (2).

-To develop such solutions, the Bloq4u & Crowdclass consortium is requiring Mintbase to provide a grant for all tech development and integrations to create, curate, and promote the NFT collections.
+To develop such solutions, the Bloq4u & Crowdclass consortium applying for a Mintbase grant for specific tech development and integrations to create, curate, and promote the NFT collections.
 Bloq4u, the 25A Commission, and a list of academic partners will guarantee the necessary historical curatorship.
 Crowdclass will ensure the technical developments.

 ### Project Details